kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 ![histogram distribution of errors](https://github.com/kathryncodesthings/taskmaster-predictions-with-machine-learning/blob/main/img/Distribution%20of%20errors.png "histogram distribution of errors")

 Due to the nature of Taskmaster, contestants can have a low-scoring episode 1 due to bad luck.
 It's possible that they will do much better in the remaining episodes.
 (Or the opposite: a great episode 1, and scoring low the rest of the series!)
 So could I improve the model by taking other data into account?
-There's no accounting for some factors (e.g. the Taskmaster's comedic vendetta against certain contestants), but I could try to improve the results.
+There's no accounting for some factors (i.e. the whims of the Taskmaster), but I could try to improve the results.

 View Notebook 02 here: [Notebook 02](https://github.com/kathryncodesthings/taskmaster-predictions-with-machine-learning/blob/main/notebooks/Notebook%2002.ipynb)